Bernie Sanders’ victory and what it means in the race against Trump

 Buttigieg wants to be the anti-Bernie

-Among black voters, the Nevada entrance polls had him carrying a meager 2%.
-Advisers to his rivals and Democratic strategists who want to see Sanders stopped have been frustrated with Buttigieg’s campaign, arguing that while he has been relatively successful so far, he is now in a demographic cul-de-sac.
+Among black voters, the Nevada entrance polls had him carrying a meagre 2 per cent.
+Advisers to his rivals and Democratic strategists who want to see Mr Sanders stopped have been frustrated with Mr Buttigieg’s campaign, arguing that while he has been relatively successful so far, he is in a demographic cul-de-sac.

-But Buttigieg has a compelling counterpoint, as he said pointedly in his speech: “Ours is the only campaign that has beaten Sen. Sanders anywhere in the country this whole campaign cycle.”
+But Mr Buttigieg has a compelling counterpoint, as he said pointedly in his speech: “Ours is the only campaign that has beaten Senator Sanders anywhere in the country this whole campaign cycle.”

 After sizzling debate, Warren doesn’t get Nevada bump